Achievable logoAchievable logo

 Disease name Enzyme deficient Characteristics

-Phenylketonuria (PKU) Classic form: Phenylalanine hydroxylase (PAH) is deficient; Malignant PKU: dihydrobiopterin reductase deficiency that is needed to convert dihydro to tetrahydrobiopterin, a cofactor for PAH ; deficiency of dopamine and serotonin Mental retardation, seizures, albinism, eczema, “mousy” odor, vomitings; Phenylketones are neurotoxic metabolites; Maternal PKU which is untreated can cause mental retardation, IUGR, microcephaly and heart defects in newborns; Patients with malignant PKU can suffer from neurological deficits even after phenylalanine restriction; Treat with dietary restriction of phenylalanine and tyrosine supplementation.
-Sapropterin supplementation.
-Pegvaliase to lyse phenylalanine
+Phenylketonuria (PKU) Classic form: Phenylalanine hydroxylase (PAH) deficiency; Malignant PKU: dihydrobiopterin reductase deficiency, which is needed to convert dihydrobiopterin to tetrahydrobiopterin (a cofactor for PAH); deficiency of dopamine and serotonin Mental retardation, seizures, albinism, eczema, “mousy” odor, vomiting; phenylketones are neurotoxic metabolites; untreated maternal PKU can cause mental retardation, IUGR, microcephaly, and heart defects in newborns; patients with malignant PKU can have neurological deficits even after phenylalanine restriction; treat with dietary restriction of phenylalanine and tyrosine supplementation; sapropterin supplementation; pegvaliase to lyse phenylalanine

-Alkaptonuria Homogentisate oxidase Homogentisic acid accumulates causing pigmentation of connective tissue like sclera of eye or ear cartilage, arthritis of joints and spine, cardiac valve involvement, kidney and prostate stones.
-Urine turns dark/black when exposed to air; Treatment is with nitisinone, restriction of tyrosine, phenylalanine, high dose Vit C, oral biphosphonate
+Alkaptonuria Homogentisate oxidase deficiency Homogentisic acid accumulates, causing pigmentation of connective tissue (e.g., sclera of the eye or ear cartilage), arthritis of joints and spine, cardiac valve involvement, and kidney and prostate stones; urine turns dark/black when exposed to air; treatment is nitisinone, restriction of tyrosine and phenylalanine, high-dose vitamin C, and oral bisphosphonate

-Homocystinuria (homocysteinemia) Cystathionine synthase; Pyridoxine or Vit B6 deficiency Homocysteine causes endothelial damage with thrombosis; Presents with myopia, dislocated lens, osteoporosis, developmental delay, learning disabilities, marfanoid features, megaloblastic anemia in some cases; Elevated levels of homocysteine and methionine; Treatment is with high doses of Vit B6, restriction of methionine and cysteine supplementation
+Homocystinuria (homocysteinemia) Cystathionine synthase deficiency; pyridoxine (vitamin B6) deficiency Homocysteine causes endothelial damage with thrombosis; presents with myopia, dislocated lens, osteoporosis, developmental delay, learning disabilities, marfanoid features, and megaloblastic anemia in some cases; elevated levels of homocysteine and methionine; treatment is high doses of vitamin B6, restriction of methionine, and cysteine supplementation

-Albinism Tyrosinase Absence of melanin pigment in melanocytes; Colorless hair, skin, lack of pigment in eye causing photophobia, increased risk of skin cancer, no neurological deficits (compare and contrast with PKU)
+Albinism Tyrosinase deficiency Absence of melanin pigment in melanocytes; colorless hair and skin; lack of pigment in the eye causing photophobia; increased risk of skin cancer; no neurological deficits (compare and contrast with PKU)

-Tyrosinemia* Type I or tyrosinosis is due to fumarylacetoacetate hydrolase (FAH) enzyme deficiency; Type II is due to TAT or tyrosine aminotransferase enzyme deficiency; Type III is due to HPD or 4-hydroxyphenylpyruvate dioxygenase deficiency; All three types cause decrease in the breakdown of tyrosine Type I is most severe, beginning in infancy with failure to thrive, diarrhea, vomiting, jaundice, cabbage-like odor, recurrent nosebleeds, liver and kidney failure, rickets, hepatocellular carcinoma, peripheral neuropathy; Type II presents in early childhood with eye pain and redness, excessive tearing, photophobia, thick, painful skin on the palms of their hands and soles of their feet (palmoplantar hyperkeratosis) and intellectual disabilities; Type III presents with intellectual disability, seizures and intermittent ataxia; Diagnosis is by elevated levels of tyrosine and metabolites like phenyl lactates, phenyl pyruvates etc.; Treatment is by tyrosine restricted, low-protein diet and nitisinone
+Tyrosinemia* Type I (tyrosinosis): fumarylacetoacetate hydrolase (FAH) deficiency; Type II: tyrosine aminotransferase (TAT) deficiency; Type III: 4-hydroxyphenylpyruvate dioxygenase (HPD) deficiency; all three types decrease the breakdown of tyrosine Type I is most severe, beginning in infancy with failure to thrive, diarrhea, vomiting, jaundice, cabbage-like odor, recurrent nosebleeds, liver and kidney failure, rickets, hepatocellular carcinoma, and peripheral neuropathy; Type II presents in early childhood with eye pain and redness, excessive tearing, photophobia, thick painful skin on the palms and soles (palmoplantar hyperkeratosis), and intellectual disabilities; Type III presents with intellectual disability, seizures, and intermittent ataxia; diagnosis is by elevated levels of tyrosine and metabolites (e.g., phenyl lactates, phenyl pyruvates, etc.); treatment is a tyrosine-restricted, low-protein diet and nitisinone

 • Transiently elevated tyrosine levels are seen physiologically in premature infants and in vitamin C deficiency.